 November 7th - After I tucked my girls in for the night, I collapsed in my bed, pulled the covers up, and attempted to go to sleep.
 Right as I was dozing off, I heard “Come up here.”
 Immediately, I saw myself walking down a path in my garden in heaven, and there was a stone bench with gorgeous rose bushes all around it.
 I knew my grandmother had been busy working in my garden.
 Jesus and I sat down on the bench, and I began to cry.

 Then He took me by the hand, and said, “Come with me.”
-We began walking and suddenly everything went pitch black, but I knew Jesus was beside me.
+We began walking, and suddenly everything went pitch black, but I knew Jesus was beside me.
 At first, I didn’t know where I was or what was going on.
 After a while, I began to make out the outline of a huge, black tower in the distance.
 As we got closer, fire shot up out of the top, as if it had just been lit.
 As the fire blazed brighter, everything began to illuminate.
-The atmosphere transformed from black to bright light to brilliant white.
+The atmosphere transformed from black, to bright light, to brilliant white!
 It spread down the tower like a tidal wave.
 Aww, He let me see the next one before it has happened.
 And then, I slept.

 The following day, I stood next to my kitchen sink, washing the dishes, and I heard almost audibly, “Should we tell her?” in my right ear.
 Then in my left, I heard “Yes.”
 I waited expectantly. . .